AMY E. SKLANSKY

 If you select this service, I would:

--Write a thorough editorial letter that provides in-depth feedback concerning elements such as plot, concept, characterization, structure, consistency, and style.
+• Provide in-depth feedback concerning elements such as plot, concept, characterization, structure, consistency, and style.

--Evaluate your story arc: Is there a strong beginning, middle, and end with a compelling climax?
+• Evaluate your story arc: Is there a strong beginning, middle, and end with a compelling climax?
 I would use excerpts from your story to show you what I think does and doesn’t work.

--Assess your story generally and share my ideas for how you might revise.
+• Assess your story generally and share my ideas for how you might revise.

 Copyediting